open-cogsci/osdoc/content/pages/manual/response/joystick.md

----
-layout: osdoc
 title: Joystick and gamepad
-group: Devices
-permalink: /joystick/
-parser: academicmarkdown
----

-Joysticks and gamepads are supported through the `joystick` plug-in.
+Joysticks and gamepads are supported through the JOYSTICK plug-in.

 [TOC]